 - Atul Harkisanka, Regional Sales Leader, Talent Solutions, LinkedIn

-- Ramon Lopez, Secretary, Department of Trade and Industry, Philippines
+- Monchito Ibrahim, Executive Adviser to Secretary, Department of Information and Communications Technology, Philippines

 - Shekhar Shah, Director General, National Council of Applied Economic Research

 Preparing for the future of work requires deeper and more agile engagement between the education sector and industry, and this integration must be bi-directional.
-The Education Development Center presents a case study of one such reciprocal partnership, and explores its potential to create an agile, resilient talent pipeline and transcend cultural norms that can hinder equitable, inclusive employment.
+In addition to building pathways that prepare youth in classrooms and workplace internships, we need models, tools and incentives to bring industry-led skills training, values and understanding of markets directly into classrooms.
+The Education Development Center presents a case study of one such reciprocal partnership, and explores its potential to create an agile, resilient talent pipeline and transcend cultural norms that can hinder equitable, inclusive employment opportunities.

-- Antolin "Lenlen" Oreta III, Mayor, Malabon City*
+- Antolin "Lenlen" Oreta III, Mayor, Malabon City, Philippines

-- Thamonwan Poramathikun, Teacher, Chiang Mai Technical College
+- Thamonwan Poramathikun, Teacher, Chiang Mai Technical College, Thailand

-- Rebecca J. Stoeckle, Vice President, Education Development Center (Moderator)
+- Rebecca Jackson Stoeckle, Vice President, Education Development Center (Moderator)

-The International Data Corporation forecasts that, by 2021, 60 percent of Asia Pacific’s GDP will stem from digital products or services driven by digital transformation.
-While those who have in-demand skills are afforded greater leverage in the labor market, those from disadvantaged backgrounds without sought-after skills struggle to find their footing.
-The session examines different approaches and models to skilling for the future, especially when it comes to helping the underserved thrive in high-growth industries.
+The International Data Corporation forecasts that, by 2021, 60 percent of Asia Pacific’s GDP will stem from digital products or services driven by digital transformation, the speed and scale of which are changing the skills needed in the workforce.
+Those with in-demand skills enjoy a more beneficial bargaining position in the job market, while those from disadvantaged backgrounds without sought-after skills struggle to find their footing.
+Helping this group to upskill and reskill in a continuously changing environment is a defining labor challenge of our time, and requires significant initiative and action by educators, policymakers and employers.
+This session examines different approaches to skilling for the future, and models that are and are not working, especially when it comes to helping people from underserved backgrounds enter and thrive in high-growth industries.

 - Sabina Brady, Board Trustee, Bainian Vocational School